Skip to content

 (1) Each customer is supplied: \(\forall m\in[0,M] \,\,\, \sum_n x_{nm}=1\).

-We note that there is an alternative modeling, in which one adds another variable to the model: a binary vector \(y\) of size \(N\) which indicates which facilities are open.
+There is an alternative modeling for adding another variable to the model: a binary vector \(y\) of size \(N\), which indicates which facilities are open.
 In this formulation the second constraint can be written as \(\sum_n y_n=P\) together with an inequality constraint \(\forall n,m:\, x_{nm} \leq y_n\).
-A model which combines equality and inequality constraints will be available in the future.
+A model that combines equality and inequality constraints may become available in the future.

-Note that in this alternative modeling we have a QUBO problem (compared to the formulation above where constraint (2) is polynomial of degree \(m\)).
-However, the alternative modelling has more variables to minimize on, and thus refers to more qubits.
+Note that this alternative modeling has a quadratic unconstrained binary optimization (QUBO) problem (compared to the formulation above where constraint (2) is a polynomial of degree \(m\)).
+However, the alternative modeling has more variables to minimize on, and thus refers to more qubits.

-Let us say we can open facilities in Japan, USA, and France, and we have 4 customers whose costs for buying from these three locations are given.
-We would like to open in total \(P=2\) facilities.
-The optimization problem is to find where to open the facilities and which customer is allocated to which facility.
+If you can open facilities in Japan, USA, and France, and you have four customers whose costs for buying from these three locations are given.
+To open in total \(P=2\) facilities, the optimization problem is to find where to open the facilities and which customer is allocated to which facility.

-We now draw this specific example on a graph.
-We have \(N=3\) locations and \(M=4\) customers, where the weights of the edges between them signify the costs:
+Draw this specific example on a graph.
+There are \(N=3\) locations and \(M=4\) customers, where the weights of the edges between them signify the costs:

 Suggestions:

-Give general problem description and then givens, or provide givens after each mention.
+• Give a general problem description and then givens, or provide givens after each mention.

-Standardize writing numbers appearing in sentences out when less than 10.
-"4" vs "four".
+• Standardize writing numbers appearing in sentences when less than 10: "4" vs. "four".

 # Import relevant packages